What Happened

 - Missing Access Controls: No whitelisting for owner changes

-What they do:- Threshold Protection: Prevents any threshold reduction
+What they do:- Threshold Protection: Prevents threshold from dropping below a safe minimum (e.g., 2)

 - Owner Whitelisting: Only allows pre-approved addresses to become owners